dsg-innosource/foreflow-docs/table_export_data.md

 You may want to download data from a foreflow table to analyze it in Excel or use it in another application or system.
 To do this, use the **Export Data** feature.

-Navigate to the table from which you want to export data, and click on the **Export Data** icon.
-It looks like this:
+Navigate to the table from which you want to export data, and click on the **Export Data** icon:

 (image here)